 ‘Aerated’ composters are designed to deliver air directly into the composting materials.
 This has the advantage of speeding the composting process, which enables gardeners to cycle more batches through their composter.
 It also enables you to get by with a smaller composter since the through-put is faster.
 Different models have different designs for providing enhanced aeration.

-The EZ Compost Wizard, pictured above, uses a simple method to deliver: air a pattern of holes drilled through the compost ends.
+The EZ Compost Wizard made from recycled plastic (pictured above) uses a simple method to deliver: air a pattern of holes drilled through the compost ends.
 Sometimes they need clearing with a thin stick to free the holes of gunk.

 Other models use hollow ‘spikes’ radiating inward to provide central aeration.
 These spikes also break up the materials as the drum spins.
 Larger clippings may get stuck between spikes.
 For this type of composter, be sure to chop up any long clippings or plant skeletons before adding them to the drum.